mindhivenz/meteor-base/README.md

 ...and only on the client:

+- `Tracker`: like Meteor's Tracker but will react to both Meteor *and Mobx* reactive changes
 - `api`: how to call methods on the server
-- `Tracker`: like Meteor's Tracker but will react to both Meteor *and Mobx* reactive changes
-- `storage`: HTML5 localStorage (we choose this over other storage mechanisms because Meteor also uses it)
+- `storage`: HTML5 localStorage
 - `mongoMirror`: high level mirroring of publications to Mobx domains and offline

 ## ApiRegistry